 I am an eternal tidoptimist when it comes to time.
 I constantly believe I have more time than I actually do… and this is why I am always late.

-Perhaps it’s just not in my nature to arrive on time, I was born 11 days after my due date and it’s been a long standing joke my whole that I am late for everything – even my own birth.
+Perhaps it’s just not in my nature to arrive on time.
+I was born 11 days after my due date and it’s been a long standing joke that I am late for everything; even my own birth.